 Use Facebook Live

 Facebook Live is a great way to use video on your page and reach a larger audience.
-Afterall, live video is one of social media’s top trends: Posts with video have 48% more views than those without it.
-With 75 million people visiting Facebook’s video platform each day, incorporating video into your posts creates the potential for an impressively broad reach.
+Afterall, live video is one of social media’s top trends: Facebook users are four times more likely to watch Facebook Live videos than pre-recorded videos, and Facebook Watch attracts upwards of 1.2 billion users per month.
+Incorporating video into your posts creates the potential for an impressively broad reach.
 Plus, utilizing Facebook Live is easy — all you need is a smartphone.

 Your followers will receive notifications when you go live so they can tune in and view in real-time.
 Viewers can also chat and ask questions as you stream.
 If they are unable to join live, they can always watch later.
 These videos can also be repurposed for other marketing materials since the videos are saved when the live broadcast ends.